I’m a working class kid.

 - 20 April 2008 – Alex and his co-star in Moonlight, Jason Dohring, attends Comic Con in New York at the Jacob Javits Centre.
 They were asked a lot of interesting questions by fans.

 - 21 April 2008 – Alex took part in an interview on the Early show.

-- 22 April 2008 – Alex and Holly together with the full cast of Moonlight attended a press conference at the Paley in Beverly Hills.
-Holly reportedly commented that it sucks to date a vampire.
+- 22 April 2008 – Alex and Holly, together with the full cast of Moonlight attended a press conference at the Paley in Beverly Hills.
+Holly reportedly joked and commented that it sucks to date a vampire.
 It was maybe misunderstood by some but apparently she made her comment in good spirit.

 - 26 April 2008 – This is marked as the last day of shooting on the set of Moonlight.
 Apparently the last scene to be shot was that of the team hijacking the ambulance.